Longtime Parti Quebecois members Cloutier, Léger won’t seek re-election

 Cloutier has represented a riding in the Saguenay region since 2007 and was intergovernmental affairs minister in Pauline Marois' short-lived minority government.

-Léger, 62, who was first elected in a Montreal riding in 1996, fought back tears as she announced her departure alongside PQ Leader Jean-Francois Lisee.
+Leger, 62, who was first elected in a Montreal riding in 1996, fought back tears as she announced her departure alongside PQ Leader Jean-Francois Lisee.

 "It's time for me to pass the torch," she said.
 "It's a personal choice."